himorin/ansible/docs/roles.rst

 - Remarks

-  - This role will configure minimum part in grafana.ini, so you need to edit grafana.ini for database, session, seciruty and auth by hand - after configuration of other services like database.
+  - This role will start grafana server instance at the end, but initial startup will take up to 5 min (depends on server resource).
+Wait for initializations and loadings.
+  - For login, use admin:admin at first time, and you will be required to change password.

 influxdb
 ------